jeremypbeasley/canlis_j/studio.markdown

   we couldn't resist making them.
 These are the ones we love most.
 items:
 - title: Canlis' Map of Seattle's Best
-  desc: When guests come in from out of town, we proudly send them to the best spots
+  desc: "When guests come in from out of town, we proudly send them to the best spots
     in town.
 These are our current picks!
-Design by Don Clark for Invisible Creature.
+Design by Don Clark for Invisible Creature."
   year: 2024
   type: Printed Matter
   price: 45